sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

 ## Extract Content using a Field

 To use a field as marker, the [FieldStart](https://reference.aspose.com/words/nodejs-net/aspose.words.fields/fieldstart/) node should be passed.
-The last parameter to the **extract_content** method will define if the entire field is to be included or not.
+The last parameter to the **extractContent** method will define if the entire field is to be included or not.
 Let’s extract the content between the “FullName” merge field and a paragraph in the document.
 We use the [DocumentBuilder.moveToMergeField](https://reference.aspose.com/words/nodejs-net/aspose.words/documentbuilder/moveToMergeField/) method of [DocumentBuilder](https://reference.aspose.com/words/nodejs-net/aspose.words/documentbuilder/) class.
 This will return the [FieldStart](https://reference.aspose.com/words/nodejs-net/aspose.words.fields/fieldstart/) node from the name of merge field passed to it.

 In our case let’s set the last parameter passed to the **extractContent** method to `False` to exclude the field from the extraction.
 We will render the extracted content to PDF.